AdobeDocs/experience-manager-forms-cloud-service.en/help/setup-local-development-environment.md

     | Form Developer | forms-users, template-author |
     | End User| everyone* |

-    `*` When a log-in is required to access and submit forms, add such users to  everyone group.
+    `*` When a log-in is required to access and submit forms, add such users to  the everyone group.
 It allows the users to log-in to access and submit available forms.

 1. **Install and configure an IDE of your choice:**